NeuroTechX/ntx_slack_archive/eegdata.md

  >would you describe MDM and TS as projection into a comparable feature space? if the same estimation is used, as you say? im uncertain if the additional projection back to a euclidean plane by TS qualifies as a fundamentally different space than MDM. to the point where it doesnt make sense to compare the same classifier (LDA or LR) against MDM vs TS

+5/5/2017 3:51 PM

+ **octonomy** :

+ >yes, my goal is to compare different classifiers.  im not sure if MDM and TS must be segregated, or if they can be in the same signficance test (Im using Friedman with posthoc Holm)